adityadhopade/interview_deck/monitoring_kuberetes.md

 ```

-- In the Status Dropdown => Targets we will get our Enpoints that are observed in the Prometheus.
+- In the Status Dropdown => Targets we will get our Endpoints that are observed in the Prometheus.
   ![Alt text](image-26.png)

 ### RUNNING GRAFANA DASHBOARD IN BROWSER

-- It will be same as that of the Promethus steps
+- It will be the same as that of the Prometheus steps
 - Get the NODEPORT from the service

 ```